Coinbase Global (NASDAQ:COIN) Releases Quarterly Earnings Results, Misses Estimates By $0.07 EPS

 Coinbase Global, Inc. (NASDAQ:COIN) posted its quarterly earnings data on Tuesday.
 The cryptocurrency exchange reported ($2.46) earnings per share for the quarter, missing the consensus estimate of ($2.39) by ($0.07), Briefing.com reports.
+Coinbase Global had a negative return on equity of 43.91% and a negative net margin of 82.18%.
 The firm had revenue of $629.10 million for the quarter, compared to analyst estimates of $587.37 million.
-Coinbase Global had a negative return on equity of 43.91% and a negative net margin of 82.18%.
+During the same period in the prior year, the company earned $3.32 earnings per share.
 The firm’s quarterly revenue was down 74.7% on a year-over-year basis.
-During the same period in the prior year, the company earned $3.32 earnings per share.

 Coinbase Global Price Performance